Sidd-R/Cafe-Companion/README.md

-# Ettarra Coffee Companion
+# Café Companion

-Welcome to the Ettarra Coffee Companion project!
-This project aims to enhance the customer experience and streamline operations at Ettarra Coffee Store through the implementation of a comprehensive admin dashboard, a WhatsApp chatbot, and a mobile app.
+Welcome to the Café Companion project!
+This project aims to enhance the customer experience and streamline operations at any Café through the implementation of a comprehensive admin dashboard, a WhatsApp chatbot, and a mobile app.

 ## Features